Canon 4000D vs Sony RX10 II

 It is notable that the RX10 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 4000D does not feature such a mic input.

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 4000D and RX10 II can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Sony RX10 II Manual.

 So what conclusions can be drawn?
 Is the Canon 4000D better than the Sony RX10 II or vice versa?
 The listing below highlights the relative strengths of the two models.